-To the Chief Executive Officer and Deputy Chief Executive Officer to invest surplus funds.
+To the Chief Executive Officer and Executive Manager of Financial Services to invest surplus funds.

 HEAD OF POWER: Local Government Act 1995, Financial Management Regulations Section 19c

 A13 FEES & CHARGES - DISCOUNTS

 PREAMBLE: Provide the ability for the CEO and staff to offer a discount for Shire of Kulin fees and charges where appropriate.